Employee slain at Trader Joe's in LA was 'My world,' brother says; others tweet condolences

 As word of Melyda Corado's death spread, people on social media poured in their condolences.

-“Such a lovely, sweet, friendly, hardworking woman,” @wilsonwoman, who said she worked with Melyda for years, tweeted.
+“Such a lovely, sweet, friendly, hardworking woman,” Felicia Willson, who said she worked with Melyda for years, tweeted.
 “I was thinking about her the whole time, and it’s just incomprehensible.”

 Albert tweeted his thanks to the woman and said “she (Melyda) loved all her Tj’s family so much and was so excited to be a mate.”

-“Our entire community is thinking about your sister tonight,” @hellomattspicer tweeted.
+“Our entire community is thinking about your sister tonight,” Matt Spicer tweeted.

 “Such a senseless, traffic end to a beautiful life,” another person wrote on Facebook.